SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 You need to setup LDAP in the solace tile correctly, see the [Solace Messaging Documentation]({{ site.links-ldap-settings }}).

-In this case, the the username is "hank" and the password is "hunter2"
+In this case, the the username is `hank` and the password is `hunter`

-Set two environment variables called LDAP_CLIENTUSERNAME and LDAP_CLIENTPASSWORD with the credentials.
+Set two environment variables called `LDAP_CLIENTUSERNAME` and `LDAP_CLIENTPASSWORD` with the credentials.

 ```
     export LDAP_CLIENTUSERNAME=hank
     export LDAP_CLIENTPASSWORD=hunter2
 ```

-If the Cloud Operator has set Application Access to "LDAP" instead of "Internal," bindings will not come with application access credentials.
+If the Cloud Operator has set Application Access to `LDAP` instead of `Internal,` bindings will not come with application access credentials.

 If the sample app does not receive any credentials in the binding, it will look for these environment variables and use those for authentication instead.